 Governance & Organizational Structure

-The Early Learning Centre (ELC) is a non-profit service within the department of Family Programs & Services in the Division of Human Resources & Equity.
+The Early Learning Centre (ELC) is a non-profit service within the department of Family Programs & Services in the Division of People Strategy, Equity & Culture.
 The University of Toronto holds the license to operate a childcare service, and has overall responsibility for the management and operation of the Early Learning Centre.

 The management team is composed of a Manager, two Supervisors, Business Coordinator, and the Director of Family Programs & Services.
 The teaching team is composed of Registered Early Childhood Educators (RECE’s), and Early Childhood Assistants (ECA’s) as prescribed by the Ontario Ministry of Education’s Child Care and Early Years Act, 2014.
 The support team includes Classroom Assistants (CA’s), cook, food service worker, and casual staff.

 The Manager is responsible for supervising and providing direction to the Supervisors for the St. George and UTM sites, the Lead Hand Staff at the OISE site, and the Business Coordinator.
 All teaching, support and casual staff report to the Manager and Supervisors.
 The Manager reports to the Director of Family Programs & Services in the Office of the Vice President, Human Resources & Equity.